Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Router Sled Spoil Board Bit

 Finish quality is always decided by where the carbide meets the wood.
-Which means no matter the quality of your jig you’ll want to invest in a high quality spoil board bit (taken from CNC terminology) that will cut in hardwoods and retain a sharp edge.
+No matter the quality of your jig, you’ll want to invest in a high-quality spoil board bit (taken from CNC terminology) that will cut in hardwoods and retain a sharp edge.

 Key features to look for: